Zuhaismail/Employee_Attrition_Prediction/README.md

 ├── Employee_Attrition_prediction.ipynb # Main Jupyter Notebook
 ├── README.md # Project documentation

 ---

 ## ✅ Key Insights

-- Employees who work **overtime** and earn **lower income** are more likely to leave.
+- Overtime, low monthly income, and low job satisfaction are major indicators of attrition.
-- **JobSatisfaction**, **YearsAtCompany**, and **WorkLifeBalance** also impact attrition.
+- Employees with longer tenure and higher satisfaction tend to stay longer.
-- Random Forest provided slightly better predictive performance than Logistic Regression.
+- Random Forest slightly outperformed Logistic Regression in prediction accuracy.

 ---

-## 🧾 Conclusion
+## 📘 Conclusion

-This project demonstrates how data analysis and machine learning can be used to tackle real-world HR problems.
-Predicting employee attrition can help companies retain top talent by identifying at-risk employees early.
+This project provides insight into the causes of employee attrition using data analysis and predictive modeling.
+The results can help HR departments make informed decisions about employee engagement and retention strategies.

 ---